yashitanamdeo/yashitanamdeo.github.io/content/about/index.md

   - Painting
   - Crafting
   - Problem Solving
-  - Team Management
+  - Team Mansagement
   - Mentoring
 ---

 Hello!
-I'm Yashita Namdeo, from Indore, also known as Mini Mumbai and the Cleanest City of India.
+I'm Omotolani Kehinde, from Indore, also known as Mini Mumbai and the Cleanest City of India.

 I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.